SkillmineTech/SkillmineAuthSDKExample/README.md

 ## SkillmineAuthSDKExample
-A Demo app demonstrating the consumption of SkillmineAuthSDK
+A Android app demonstrating the consumption of SkillmineAuthSDK